-Our task is to identify a single prompt $p \in \mathcal{P}$ which performs optimal with respect to the loss in expectation:
+Our task is to identify a single prompt $p \in \mathcal{P}$ that is optimal with respect to the loss in expectation:

-Here the expectation is taken over all input-output instances $(x, y)$.
-In practice Equation~\eqref{eq:problem_theory} is approximated based on the validation instances available:
+Here, the expectation is taken over all input-output instances $(x, y)$.
+In practice, however, Equation~\eqref{eq:problem_theory} can only be approximated based on the validation instances available:

-We refer to this setting as the \textit{static} setting as we are searching for a single optimal prompt on the target downstream task.
-Note that due to the non-deterministic nature of LLMs, $f$ itself can in general only be observed with noise.
-We will denote by
+We refer to this setting as the \emph{static} setting, as we are searching offline for a single optimal prompt on the target downstream task.
+Note that due to the non-deterministic nature of LLMs (depending on temperature), $f$ itself can in general only be observed with noise.